Sermon on the Circumcision and Name of Jesus. January 1, 2017

 In Baptism we have received the Spirit of Christ, the spirit of adoption.
 And, says Paul, this changes everything because as God’s children, you are no longer at the beck and call of the things that once dictated your every move.
 We no longer have to go with the cultural flow and slavishly do whatever the world around us prescribes for us to do.
 Life can be different for us now, because we have become children of God, and as God’s children we will receive from God all that has been kept in trust for his children.

 Jesus was born under the thumb of the same pressures and constraints as we are.
 But he came into this life if not to give us a way out then to deal with it as children of God.
 When God became incarnate in Jesus, he put himself into our hands, placed himself at our mercy, so that we could put ourselves into God’s hands and receive God’s mercy.
 We did the worst we could do to him, but Jesus never fell out of God’s hands.
 And now the crucified and risen Jesus becomes the gift of God that keeps on giving every time we celebrate Holy Communion.
-For in that meal we receive the benefits of his incarnational life and death: forgiveness of sins, life and salvation.
+For in this meal we receive the benefits of his incarnational life and death: forgiveness of sins, life and salvation.

 At this table Jesus comes to us as bread and wine.
-As often as we do this meal, we receive the body of Christ into our own bodies and become connected with his incarnate body in our very biochemistry.
-Through the sacraments Christ himself has instituted we know ourselves for sure as God’s beloved children who can cry out to our God as Abba, Father, just as Jesus did, because we are God’s own children, of the same flesh and spirit as God’s own Son Jesus.
+As often as we do this meal, we receive the body of Christ into our own bodies and become connected with his incarnate body in our very own biochemistry.
+Through the sacraments that Christ himself has instituted we know ourselves for sure as God’s beloved children who can cry out to our God as Abba, Father, just as Jesus did, because we are God’s own children, of the same flesh and spirit as God’s own Son Jesus.
 Amen.

 – Pastor Frank C. Senn